 The eighth grade teachers arrange one high school visitation day for all eighth grade students.
 Students will be excused for one additional day for high school visitation that is arranged by a parent/guardian.
 Seventh graders are strongly discouraged from visiting high schools during calendared school days.
 Please plan on taking advantage of the opportunities offered during eighth grade.

 TARDINESS

-Students must be in the school building no later than 7:45 AM.
+Students must be in their homeroom no later than 7:45 AM.
 Students entering after 7:45 AM must report to the office to receive a tardy slip.
+Excessive tardiness will be addressed on an individual basis.